TPA HISTORY

-The requirements of the International Olympic Committee (IOC) saw the introduction in 1956 of the Australian Shooting Association as the national shooting association to enable the Australian Olympic Federation (AOF) to field a shooting team in the Melbourne Olympic Games held in that year.
+In 1956, the requirements of the International Olympic Committee (IOC) prompted the formation of the Australian Shooting Association (ASA) – the national body that enabled the Australian Olympic Federation to field a shooting team for the Melbourne Olympic Games that same year.

-Today PA is the premier target pistol shooting organisation in Australia with the mandate through Shooting Australia to field pistol teams to the Commonwealth Games, Olympic Games, ISSF World Championships, ISSF World Cups and other international target pistol shooting competitions such as the Oceania Shooting Federation Championships (OSF), Bianchi Cup and International Metallic Silhouette Shooting Union (IMSSU) World Championships.
+Today Target Pistol Australia (TPA) is the premier target pistol shooting organisation in Australia with the mandate through Shooting Australia to field pistol teams to the Commonwealth Games, Olympic Games, ISSF World Championships, ISSF World Cups and other international target pistol shooting competitions such as the Oceania Shooting Federation Championships (OSF), CRM Action Pistol Bianchi Cup and International Metallic Silhouette Shooting Union (IMSSU) World Championships.

-PA currently has approximately 15,000 members in its State and Territory Associations, is a non-profit organisation and does not receive funding from the Federal Government.
+TPA currently has approximately 20,000 members in its State and Territory Associations, is a non-profit organisation and does not receive funding from the Federal Government.

-PA is responsible for conducting national championships in all ISSF pistol events, the PA Black Powder events, the PA Service Pistol events, the Bianchi events of Action Pistol, IMSSU Metallic Silhouette and WA1500 match events.
+TPA is responsible for conducting national championships in all ISSF pistol events, the TPA Black Powder events, the TPA Service Pistol events, the Bianchi events of Action Pistol, IMSSU Metallic Silhouette and WA1500 match events.
 Its members are represented through Shooting Australia (SA) to the International Shooting Sports Federation (ISSF), the Australian Olympic Committee (AOC), the Australian Commonwealth Games Association (ACGA) and the Australian Sports Commission (ASC).

 STRUCTURE